zilverline/sequent/docs/docs/concepts/projector.md

 **Tip**: You can access all `attrs` from an Event via the `attributes` method.
 This returns a `Hash` on which you can call `slice` which returns a `Hash` containing the key value pairs of the keys you requested.
-This is extra handy of the name in the `attrs` are the same as the column names in your table definition.
+This is extra handy if the name in the `attrs` are the same as the column names in your table definition.
 {: .notice--success}